 Montalcino is one of six breathtaking medieval hill towns dotting the Tuscan horizon.
 The towers of their 13th-century fortezzas (fortresses) beckon visitors to explore some of Italy’s finest food, wine, and Renaissance architecture.
 Etruscan ruins from more than 1,200 years ago are a must-see for avid historians.

 Montalcino dates back to Italy’s Etruscan era (700 BC – 300 AD).
 The original village of Montalcino was built in the 10th century AD.
 Montalcino was an important locale in the Middle Ages because of its strategic position along the pilgrims’ road to Rome.
 Wine production was an important part of the local economy.
 Travelers stopped to rest and sip sweet white wine made from the Moscato grape (called Moscadello locally).
 It wasn’t until the late 1850s that Montalcino’s red wines became prominent.
 The Biondi and Santi families were instrumental in this viticultural renaissance.
-(A family “merger” led to creation of the well-known Biondi-Santi winery.)
+(A family “merger” led to the creation of the well-known Biondi-Santi winery.)

 The climate of Montalcino is mostly Mediterranean.
 Three rivers – Asso, Orcia, and Ombrone – are major influences.
 The majestic Monte Amiata protects the area from excessive rain, humidity, and hail.
 Vines are grown on the slopes of the hill.
 Differences in elevation and orientation (aspect) create diverse meso-climates.